-It's also possible to do a year or two of ROTC simply for the great leadership experience but without service commitment.
+It's also possible to do a year or two of ROTC simply for the great leadership experience but without service commitment (unless you received a scholarship).
 The Army, Marine Corps, Navy and Air Force each offer their own ROTC program.
 The Coast Guard doesn't offer ROTC, but they do have a College Student Pre-Commissioning Initiative (CSPI) scholarship program for college sophomores and juniors.

 ROTC programs (Today's Military)

 Students who would like to experience a military environment while getting an education should be aware of the opportunities that a Senior Military College (SMC) or Service academy can offer.
 They are widely respected and provide first-class instruction.

 Service academies offer full four-year scholarships, and SMCs offer financial aid packages for eligible students.
 Both also offer pay for books, board and medical and dental care.
 In exchange for such benefits, graduates become commissioned officers and are required to uphold a service obligation of a minimum of five years.
 Those who attend SMCs can choose whether or not they want to serve, but recipients of ROTC scholarships will be required to serve after graduation.

 Service Academies and Senior Military Colleges (Today's Military)

 During Military Service